 Family Tree was made throughout an evening, done without any premeditation about the actual mark-making, as I often experience transitional works to be.
 After settling in from a day at work, I brooded for a while.
 I thought about death.
 Then I thought about the passing of my mom.
 She was 27 when she died.
 Her death had a new relevance because I was 23, and I worked with some 27-year-olds.
 Besides our generational difference, trauma and despair are universal, and I could empathize with her situation as a peer.

 I remembered the changes that took place during her final years.
 At 23, she got married and gave birth to me.
 My father had left a few months before for America to find work as a cook.
-After a year or so, she left me in my paternal grandparents' care and headed for America to join him.
+After a few months, she left me in my paternal grandparents' care and headed for America to join him.
 They lived in New York City.
 At 26, she gave birth to my brother.
 Then the family relocated to central Florida, where she died shortly after.
 During the final years of her life, she dealt with her partner's absence, gave birth twice, parted with her infant, and transitioned to a precarious life in a foreign land.

 Then I looked over the pictures I saved of the police reports and newspaper clippings.
 She died upon impact when she walked into the path of an oncoming car on a highway one night in December.
 The newspaper report named the driver of the westbound minivan.
 I typed that name into a search engine, and I found an obituary for the driver's son, who had the same name, from three months prior.
 The text mentioned that the father had passed away four days before Jr.